EnMAP-Box/enmap-box/enmapbox/apps/SpecDeepMap/README.md

 * SpecDeepMap algorithm take geographical data characteristics into account as well as higher dimensional data structure common for multi & hyperspectral raster images.

-* Available Deep Learning architectures  U-Net, U-Net++, DeepLabV3+, and SegFormer with a variety of encoder backbones, such as ResNet-18 and -50, EfficientNet, MobileNet, ConvNext, and Swin-Transformer.
+* Available Deep Learning architectures  U-Net, U-Net++, DeepLabV3+, and SegFormer with a variety of approximately 800 encoder backbones, such as ResNet-18 and -50, EfficientNet, MobileNet, ConvNext, and Swin-Transformer.

 * Integration of the foundation model backbones ResNet-18 and ResNet-50 trained for Sentinel-2 Top of Atmosphere Reflectance Imagery.
 These pretrained weights stemm from : Wang, Yi et al. “SSL4EO-S12: A Large-Scale Multi-Modal, Multi-Temporal Dataset for Self-Supervised Learning in Earth Observation.”
 ArXiv abs/2211.07044 (2022): n. pag.